markdingo/netstring/README.md

 [netstring](https://cr.yp.to/proto/netstrings.txt) serialization as originally specified by D. J. Bernstein [djb](https://cr.yp.to/cv.html).

-`netstring` provides an Encoder and a Decoder.
+`netstring` provides an Encoder and a Decoder which are particularly suited to exchanging netstrings across reliable transports such as TCP, WebSockets, D-Bus and the like.

 A netstring.Encoder writes go types as encoded netstrings to a supplied io.Writer.
 Encoder has helper functions to encode basic go types such as bool, ints, floats, strings and bytes to netstrings.
 Structs, maps and other complex data structures are not supported.
 A netstring.Decoder accepts a byte-stream via its io.Reader and presents successfully parsed netstrings via the Decode.Decode() and Decoder.DecodeKeyed() functions.

 Alternatively applications can use the message level Encoder.Marshal() and Decoder.Unmarshal() functions to encode and decode a simple struct containing "keyed"